BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Implementations of applications that are represented by the Dwarf Taxonomy are discussed in the benchmark evaluations presented in Section \ref{sec:chapter2-benchmark-suites}.
-Having familiarity with the division of applications and which of the dwarfs they lie within assists in motivating the variety of accelerators used in HPC and is discussed in the next Section.
+Having familiarity with the division of applications and which of the dwarfs they lie within assists in motivating the variety of accelerators used in HPC and is discussed in the next section.

 ## Accelerator Architectures in HPC {#sec:chapter2-accelerator-architectures}